-Learn some kitchen knife cutting basics to give yourself the confidence to food prep like a pro.
-However, as with learning any new skill, starting slow and practice are the keys to success.
+Learn some knife cutting basics to give yourself the confidence to food prep like a pro.
+As with learning any new skill, starting slow and practicing are the keys to success.

 One of the first things to pay attention to when learning how to use a kitchen knife is how it feels in your hand and how it moves along the cutting board.
 Is the knife easy to hold, well balanced and sharp?

-When holding a knife it should feel like an extension of your hand.
+When holding a knife, it should feel like an extension of your hand.
 It should be comfortable to hold and easy to maneuver.
-Cutco’s knife handles make it easy.
-They are ergonomically designed to lock the thumb and forefinger into place for a secure, easy grip for less fatigue and more control while cutting.
+Cutco’s knife handles help in both those areas.
+They are ergonomically designed to lock the thumb and forefinger into place for a secure, comfortable grip for less fatigue and more control while cutting.

-It’s also acceptable to hold the knife in a pinch grip, which you’ll see many professional chefs to, where your forefinger and thumb pinch the blade near the handle.
+It’s also acceptable to hold the knife in a pinch grip, which you’ll see many professional chefs do, where your forefinger and thumb pinch the blade near the handle.

 Now that you’ve got a kitchen knife that feels good in your hand, it’s time to work on technique.